 3. ULTIMATE BOOT CD

-- Burn the ISo to a CD or make a bootable USB drive with UBCD on it and choose the Parted menu option - OR alternatively
+- Burn the ISO to a CD or make a bootable USB drive with UBCD on it and choose the Parted menu option

 - Select the NTFS tools DOS menu to boot to FreeDos with NTFS support.
 FileSystem Tools – NTFS Tool – Avira NTFS4DOS